Ingle Farm

 Ingle Farm is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Ingle Farm's dwellings, as per the latest Census evaluation, consisted of 87.7% houses and 12.2% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Adelaide metro's 83.9% houses and 16.0% other dwellings.
-Home ownership in Ingle Farm stood at 34.2%, with mortgaged dwellings at 39.6% and rented ones at 26.2%.
-The median monthly mortgage repayment was $1,408, surpassing Adelaide metro's average of $1,300.
-The median weekly rent in Ingle Farm was recorded at $310, compared to Adelaide metro's $300.
-Nationally, Ingle Farm's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.
+Ingle Farm's dwelling structures, as per the latest Census, consisted of 87.7% houses and 12.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 83.9% houses and 16.0% other dwellings.
+Home ownership in Ingle Farm was 34.2%, with mortgaged dwellings at 39.6% and rented dwellings at 26.2%.
+The median monthly mortgage repayment was $1,408, higher than Adelaide metro's $1,300.
+The median weekly rent in Ingle Farm was $310, compared to Adelaide metro's $300.
+Nationally, Ingle Farm's mortgage repayments were lower at $1,408 versus Australia's average of $1,863, and rents were lower at $310 compared to the national figure of $375.

 Frequently Asked Questions - Housing